pluskid/Mocha.jl/docs/user-guide/solver.rst

       Global regularization coefficient.
 Used as a global scaling factor for the local regularization coefficient of each trainable parameter.

-   .. attribute:: lr_policy

-      Policy for learning rate.
-Note that this is also a global scaling factor, as each trainable parameter also has a local learning rate.

-   .. attribute:: mom_policy

-      Policy for momentum.

    .. attribute:: load_from